weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 It is the License Manager utility which determines the Access Control, Menu Visibility and other core constituents of the system.
 These settings are configured in the utility file to suit to various customer needs.
 In addition, the number of entities that can be created in the Card Type screen, number of users that can access the system etc. can be restricted by assigning proper utility settings.

-# HR Works Plus
+# HROn Plus

 # Administration

-## User Interface Changes to HR Works Plus
+## User Interface Changes to HROn Plus

 ### Dec 2018 # 12841